codemarc/gridsvcs/data/README.md

 # Gridlinks Data

-the sql folder is used to maintain the gridlinks database the json folder contains yaml/json created by running js-yaml src.yaml > src.json
+The sql folder is used to maintain the gridlinks database
+ - to convert yaml to json run yarn y2j
+ - to convert json to sql run yarn j2s